 Many of us have fallen for a scam before.
 Perhaps you clicked a phony email link or gave your information to the wrong person.
 If you’re lucky, the experience was resolved quickly with minimal personal cost.
 Unfortunately, one increasingly common scam has steep legal and financial consequences for everyone involved.
-Becoming a money mule, unwittingly or not, could have serious consequences such as variety legal issues, fines and fees, possible incarceration and the potential to permanently damage your financial standing.
+Becoming a money mule, unwittingly or not, could have serious consequences such as a variety of legal issues, fines and fees, possible incarceration and the potential to permanently damage your financial standing.

 So how can you avoid becoming the victim of money muling?
 Here’s what you need to know.